-An SCO is a senior officer responsible for managing the sanction compliance activities in the company such as identifying suspicious transactions, reviewing exception reports, and checking for any non-compliant operations.
+An SCO is a senior officer responsible for managing the sanction compliance activities in the company.
+For example, identifying suspicious transactions, reviewing exception reports, and checking for any non-compliant operations.

 It is a list of all the individuals, countries, and companies, which have been considered illegal by countries to conduct business with.

 SDD is the due diligence of sanctions-related risks.

 Some countries attract businesses to operate in their countries by offering tax incentives, or tax avoidance possibilities.
 These countries are called tax havens.

 SAR – Suspicious activity report

 In the case of suspicions of money laundering activities, financial institutions and other bodies subject to AML regulations.
 They also submit reports to the FIU regarding the suspected activities.
 Therefore, these reports are called SARs.

 STRs are the same as SARs; different countries have different terms for it.